-It’s mainly aimed at beginners and occasional users, so it doesn’t offer the same range of technical features as Indesign.
-But can be a useful Adobe alternative for those with only occasional publishing needs.
+It’s mainly aimed at beginners and occasional users, so it doesn’t offer the same range of technical features as InDesign.
+But it can be a useful Adobe alternative for those with only occasional publishing needs.

 Quark has been around a long time in desktop publishing, first appearing in 1987.

-It claims to offer “power, speed and reliably for print and digital design jobs”.
+It claims to offer “power, speed and reliability for print and digital design jobs”.